Andebol 1

 The Campeonato Nacional de Andebol Masculino (English: Men's Handball National Championship), also known simply as Andebol 1 (or Campeonato Placard Andebol 1 for sponsorship reasons), is the premier handball league in Portugal and is overseen by the Portuguese Handball Federation.

 The competition was created in 1951 and was formerly named Campeonato Nacional da Primeira Divisão (1951–1982 and 1985–2001), Divisão de Elite (2002–2006), and Liga Portuguesa de Andebol (2001–2009).
 Seven teams have won the league title since its inception.

-Sporting CP are the current champions with 23 titles, followed by FC Porto with 24 titles and ABC with 13.
+Sporting CP are the current 3-peat Andebol 1 league champions with 24 titles, followed by FC Porto with 24 titles and ABC with 13.

 History

 Creation of the league

 Handball was first introduced in Portugal in 1929 and in 1939 the Portuguese Handball Federation is established.
 During the first half of the 20th century, the sport became increasingly trendy, becoming one of the most important team sports in Portugal, aside football and roller hockey.
 The increasing number of clubs featuring handball teams had already led to the establishment of regional championships in the regions of Metropolitan Lisbon and Greater Porto, as well as around Coimbra.
 The interest in defining a "national champion" led the federation to create a small tournament between the best teams of Lisbon and Porto (at first) and Coimbra (in a second phase).